A great Pan-Africanist is gone

 It was a time of great tension with arrests, beatings, incarcerations and even brutal murders.
 I was one of the first victims of that junta; arrested and thrown into one of the cells of the Criminal Investigation Department (CID), one of the filthiest cells in the world at the time.
 Some people were defecating and urinating on the floor (even though there was a bucket for that purpose).
 My crime?
 Busting a criminal racket at the Ministry of Health involving billions of Leones (in today’s currency rate).
 The junta was quietly milking that cow until I sent one of my reporters to split it wide open with documentary evidence.
 Of course I was the one they grabbed.
 Put me in that cell for about a week.
 Had detectives asking me foolish questions; I laughed in their faces for answers.
 Some of them even laughed with me.
 With no evidence to hold me any further the junta released me without giving me the opportunity to appear in court where I was planning to expose them even more for all the smell of feces and urine I endured in that cell.
 I think they knew about my plans.
 They probably had spies with me in that cell.

-I was there when some soldiers brought in Salami Coker, a journalist and movie actor and some palm wine tappers and a lady; they were accused of plotting a coup at Waterloo, 20 miles from Freetown.
-They were later executed or murdered together with the former Inspector General of Police Bambay Kamara, Major Kawuta Sesay, Colonel Yaya Kanu and others.
+I was there when some soldiers brought in Salami Coker, a fellow journalist and movie actor and some palm wine tappers and a lady; they were accused of plotting a coup at Waterloo, 20 miles from Freetown.
+They were later executed or murdered together with the former Inspector General of Police Bambay Kamara, Major Kawuta Dumbuya, Colonel Yaya Kanu and others.
 Those were terrible times; you young journalists having fun on social media in Freetown these days have no idea how bad it was for us in those days.
 I envy you.

 Anyway, back to the late Mr. Blyden.